Waluigi: Promotion and reception

 His exclusion as a playable character in Super Smash Bros.
 Ultimate (confirmed when the character was announced as a non-playable Assist Trophy during E3 2018) was met with negative reception from the gaming press and social media, including a comedic Twitter post by Netflix.
 The response resulted in numerous Internet memes and a Change.org petition calling for the character to be added to the game.
 IGNs Joe Skrebels described his non-playable status within the game as "a slap in the face for those who want a playable Waluigi".
 Fan reaction to the omission intensified and resulted in series director Masahiro Sakurai being subjected to a harassment campaign on social media.
 Former Nintendo of America president Reggie Fils-Aimé acknowledged the popularity of Waluigi and dismissed the idea that Nintendo had purposefully excluded him due to disliking the character.
 Claire McNear of The Ringer described Waluigi as Nintendo's cult hero, but commented that his place in the Mario hierarchy of characters is tenuous and that, despite being a "pan-internet obsession", he is yet to appear in a mainline Mario game outside of spinoffs.
 Ian Walker of Kotaku highlighted that official artwork of the character promoting a blue-purple Switch colourway had gained considerable Internet attention due to his seductive pose and use of a rose as a romantic gesture.
 Briana Lawrence of The Mary Sue described Waluigi as "Nintendo's ultimate sex symbol" in reference to his official render and found him to be interesting due to the mysterious nature of his character.
 This positive reaction to Waluigi's animations was echoed by Zack Zwiezen for Kotaku, who upon reviewing a demo for Mario Strikers: Battle League noted that Waluigi's characteristic swagger and "rose pose" featured prominently in his scoring animation.
 Henry Stockdale, writing for TechRadar, praised the game's visuals, particularly describing Waluigi's Hyper Strike involving placing a rose in his mouth as "the stuff of many Nintendo fans' dreams".
 Zack Zwiezen also expressed disappointment over Waluigi not appearing in a single game in 2023 and thought the character had been forgotten by Nintendo and deserved his own game, particularly because Princess Peach appears in her own game.

-Legacy

 Due to his popularity, Waluigi has been featured in popular culture in the form of memes, songs, and poems.
 Elijah Watson of The Daily Dot chronicled his influence as an internet meme from 2008, describing him as "beloved by a part of the web".
 In April 2009, he appeared in the webcomic Brawl in the Family, which was renamed "Waluigi in the Family" for April Fools' Day.
 He became a recurring character, resulting in the webcomic introducing the catchphrase "Too bad.
 Waluigi time."
 In a May 2021 episode of Saturday Night Live, host Elon Musk starred as Wario in a sketch in which he was put on trial for murdering Mario in a kart race, with Kate McKinnon dressed as Waluigi.